JonusNattapong/OpenSpeed/README.md

-# Nova (prototype)
+# OpenSpeed (prototype)

 Minimal prototype for a high-performance, developer-friendly web framework inspired by Hono and Elysia.

 What is included in this prototype:

-- A trie-based router with parameter support (src/nova/router.ts)
+- A trie-based router with parameter support (src/openspeed/router.ts)
-- Minimal Context and response helpers (src/nova/context.ts)
+- Minimal Context and response helpers (src/openspeed/context.ts)
-- App API with middleware and method helpers (src/nova/index.ts)
+- App API with middleware and method helpers (src/openspeed/index.ts)
-- A Node HTTP adapter (src/nova/server.ts)
+- A Node HTTP adapter (src/openspeed/server.ts)
-- Official plugins: CORS, logger, JSON body parser, error handler (src/nova/plugins/)
+- Official plugins: CORS, logger, JSON body parser, error handler (src/openspeed/plugins/)
-- An example app using plugins (examples/hello-nova)
+- An example app using plugins (examples/hello-openspeed)

 How to run (local development):